 Indigenous women and girls continue to experience high levels of violence in their own families and communities, as well as within wider society.
 Violence against indigenous women and girls is rooted in racism, marginalization and poverty.
 It fits within the wider context of the discrimination and exclusion indigenous women and girls often face in all aspects of their life, including in the political, social, economic and cultural spheres.

 This volunteer placement will be located out of ONAMIAP’s office in Lima, Peru’s bustling and diverse capital, where you will work with a dedicated and talented team of Andean and Amazonian women leaders.
 It’s a great small-team environment, with plenty of opportunity to lead and learn.

 As a volunteer, you will:

-- Put forth tools and systems with recommendations for your colleagues at ONAMIAP and other women's organizations in their work with indigenous communities.
+Systematize the experience with recommendations for ONAMIAP and other women's organizations that work with indigenous communities.

 Essential Academic Qualifications:

 - Degree in social sciences, humanities, political sciences or similar disciplines and/or equivalent experience